 For the Particular Baptists, all of the Old Testament saints were concurrently members of both the Old and the New Covenant.

 As members of the Covenant of Circumcision, Old Testament Saints (like Abraham) were heirs to the physical land promises that God gave to Abraham, Isaac, and Jacob.
-As members of the New Covenant, these Old Testament saints were saved by none other than the life, death, resurrection, imputed righteousness of those who believe, and finished works of Jesus Christ.
+As members of the New Covenant, these Old Testament saints were saved by none other than the life, death, resurrection, imputed righteousness, and finished works of Jesus Christ.
 Those who looked past the types and shadows of the Old Covenant to the antitype of those things that is Christ, were saved by His blood shed for the sins of His people at the cross.

 The 1689 London Baptist Confession of Faith explains this with clarity…